September 25, 2008 [Editor's note added]

 There are several new features on the My NCBI Sign In page to help users easily access their accounts.

 If selected, the Remember my username option retains the username on the Sign In page.
 Each time the My NCBI Sign In page is accessed using the same computer and browser, the username automatically appears in the Username text box.
-This feature utilizes a persistent cookie.
+This feature utilizes a [link removed] persistent cookie.
 If browser cookies are deleted, the username will not be remembered until this option is re-selected.

 The I forgot my username feature sends the username to the e-mail address provided during My NCBI registration.
 If an e-mail address was not provided this feature cannot be used.
 The e-mail that is sent shows any My NCBI username(s) associated with that e-mail address.
 When the username is received by e-mail, and if the password is also forgotten, use the I forgot my password feature.
 Users will also have to know the answer they gave to the security question when they registered.
 Note that usernames and passwords are case-sensitive.
 If users cannot retrieve their username or remember their answer to the security question they will need to register for a new My NCBI account.
 We strongly encourage users to record the username, password, and answer to the security question for their My NCBI account in an accessible place.